razzp/boila/README.md

-# boila
+# Boila
-A small CLI utility for quickly generating HTML5 boilerplates.
+Boila is a small CLI utility for quickly generating HTML5 boilerplates.

 ## Installation
 ```shell